Summit Camp

-Summit Camp, also Summit Station, is a year-round staffed research station near the apex of the Greenland ice sheet.
+Summit Camp, also known as Summit Station, is a year-round staffed research station near the apex of the Greenland ice sheet.
 The station is located at 3216 m above sea level.

 The population of the station is typically five in wintertime and reaches a maximum of 38 in the summer.
 The station is operated by the United States National Science Foundation through the logistical-support contractor Battelle Arctic Research Operations (Battelle ARO).
-A permit from the Danish Polar Center (Dansk Polarcenter) under the auspices of the Home Rule Government of Greenland (Kalaallit Nunaanni Inatsisartut) is required to visit the station.
+A permit from the Danish Polar Center (Dansk Polarcenter) under the auspices of the Government of Greenland (Kalaallit Nunaanni Inatsisartut) is required to visit the station.